 Finally, as you start spreading links and information, ask yourself one very important question: Does this content help your fellow Redditors?
 If the answer is yes, then you’re well on your way to maximizing the impact of your time within the world of Reddit.
 Should you find your response on the other end of the spectrum, you’ll probably want to take things back to the drawing board before you feel the wrath of both the community and the official Reddit moderators.

-There’s no denying that growing your brand’s reach, and your own knowledge of blog writing and content strategy, on Reddit requires quite a bit of hard work and effort.
+Any blog post writing service will tell you there’s no denying that growing your brand’s reach, and your own knowledge of blog writing and content strategy, on Reddit requires quite a bit of hard work and effort.
 However, by putting what you’ve learned here to good use, it won’t be long before you stand as one of the most prominent and respected voices on The Front Page of the Internet.